xcomponent/appcontrol-documentation/Documentation/cmdb.md

 There can be several use cases for integrating AppControl and a cmdb:

 * conformity check between operational reality and cmdb referential
-* map provisioning based on cmdb data
+* map (eg: AppControl Application) provisioning based on cmdb data

 ### Conformity check